Hawke (Dragon Age): Concept and design

 The 1998 computer role-playing video game Planescape: Torment served as an important source of inspiration for Dragon Age II lead writer David Gaider's plans for the game's story and characters.
 Hawke was originally developed early in the production of Dragon Age II as a magician type character the development team dubbed "Biker Mage".
 According to BioWare Art Director Matt Rhodes, a staff member working in the visual development team "ended up being a launch pad for our protagonist".
-In a departure from the narrative of its predecessor, 2009's Dragon Age: Origins, Hawke's personal story arc is the driving force behind the narrative of Dragon Age II as opposed to an epic quest to repel a monstrous invasion slay and an ancient evil.
+In a departure from the narrative of its predecessor, 2009's Dragon Age: Origins, Hawke's personal story arc is the driving force behind the narrative of Dragon Age II as opposed to an epic quest to repel a monstrous invasion and slay an ancient evil.
 Players get to determine Hawke's "history, relationships, and regrets" through their actions and choices across the game's ten year timeline.
 Gaider described Dragon Age II's approach towards storytelling to be novelistic: with an unreliable narrator who picks and chooses what aspects of Hawke's life story he wants to tell, the relationship dynamics with companion characters is presented in a more "organic and natural" manner without lengthy exposition, and Kirkwall is immediately more reactive to Hawke’s presence.

 Unlike the silent protagonist approach adopted by Origins, Hawke was designed to be a fully voiced player character.
 This was intended to create a deeper, more cinematic feel for Dragon Age II's story and dialogue.
 Unlike many other role-playing game protagonists, Hawke is not meant to be a blank slate character as some aspects of his or her backstory and cultural background are set, though players may choose their character's class and customize their appearance.
 This concept is akin to Commander Shepard from the Mass Effect series, where non-player characters commonly refer to the player character by their last name, allowing for a distinct identity which could be crafted outside of the text players see on-screen.
 Gaider described Hawke as neither a "totally defined character", nor a malleable avatar for players of Dragon Age II.
 He acknowledged that the developers may be "stepping on the player’s toes a little bit" as soon as a voiced player character is introduced, as such characters are not a complete extension of the player's thoughts and feelings, but referred to Planescape: Torment as an example where a fully voiced player character, The Nameless One, is embraced by players who could feel agency with regards to his life choices, even though they do not get to decide or define who the character is.